COLAMAroro/WikiBot/README.md

 WikiBot is a Discord Bot using the Discord.py API Wrapper and the Wikipedia Wrapper

+# HEAD'S UP

+The project is basically dead, I have neither the time nor the motivation to fix it If you want to fork it to fix it, go for it.
+Probably just need to update the Discord.py version

 ## Test

 You can invite the WikiBot on your server simply by [Going to this link](https://discordapp.com/api/oauth2/authorize?client_id=313646227394920448&scope=bot&permissions=0)